Leaderboard

 Showing most liked content on 09/04/21 in all areas

-What's the issue with mask wearing?
+1. What's the issue with mask wearing?
 People in far East have been doing it for years, as a cultural, respectful, preventative measure when they have a cold etc. We've seen the benefits this year with regards to flu as well as covid, and I've not had a cold this winter neither which is unusual.
-Food for thought for the future.2 likes
+Food for thought for the future.

-And that's fine.
+2. And that's fine.
 I expect many share your view.
 Just a pity that we're now getting bombarded with both extremes.
 Obsequious lick spittles at one end and offensive, abusive anti monarchy at the other.
 He's an old bloke that served in the war and served this country well as far as I can tell.
-I think his passing deserves some respect.2 likes
+I think his passing deserves some respect.

-Sorry, but that's just bollocks.
+3. Sorry, but that's just bollocks.
 Makes absolutely no sense for any Government to curb its own economy without good reason.
-Whether the methodology turns out to be the best one, time will tell, but no one can blame authorities for trying to protect people from being killed.2 likes
+Whether the methodology turns out to be the best one, time will tell, but no one can blame authorities for trying to protect people from being killed.

 1 like

-Is there a set measurement to how long a tribute can go on the news ?, I bet the tories are loving this to bury all the shite what is happening in NI1 like
+5. Is there a set measurement to how long a tribute can go on the news ?, I bet the tories are loving this to bury all the shite what is happening in NI

 1 like